Banana Chocolate Chip Cookies

 Banana Chocolate Chip Cookies on a plate with iced coffees

 Is there anything better than a classic, perfect chocolate chip cookie?
 Barely.
 But this one comes super close to it, lemme tell you.
-It truly is like a cross between banana bread and a chocolate chip cookie.
-I haven’t been this excited about a cookie recipe in a very long time!
+It truly is like a cross between my easy banana bread and a chocolate chip cookie.
+These are similar to my pumpkin chocolate chip cookies–truly divine!

 1. Ripe bananas – This should be no surprise.
-These will gives these cookies a supple texture and delicious banana flavor.
+This will give these cookies a supple texture and delicious banana flavor.

-2. Brown sugar – This is an absolute requirement because it gives these cookies a mint of molasses flavor and chewy texture.
+2. Brown sugar – This is an absolute requirement because it gives these cookies a hint of molasses flavor and chewy texture.

 3. Walnuts – I love a banana bread with walnuts.
 I love a chocolate chip cookie with walnuts.
 Thus, why they are included here.